Bachelor of Social Work

 b.
 Demonstrate the ability to foster collaboration with people from diverse backgrounds and work effectively with other professionals and those supporting the client such as family and friends.

-d.
-Demonstrate relevant and culturally appropriate anti-oppressive social work practice skills in engagement, assessment, planning, intervention, and review.
+c.
+Demonstrate relevant and culturally appropriate social work practice skills in engagement, assessment, planning, intervention, and review.

 Unit Workload: